cs1302uga/cs1302-tutorials/visibility/visibility.rst

 ..
 [2] A **member-level declaration** is any declaration of a class or interface member.
-       Members can include, where applicable, the constructors, methods, variables, constants, etc. (both static or non-static/instance) of the class or interface; however, the never includes Local-level declarations.
+       Members can include, where applicable, the constructors, methods, variables, constants, etc. (both static or non-static/instance) of the class or interface; however, they never includes Local-level declarations.

 ..
 [3] A **local-level declaration** is any variable declaration that is local, in